-NIA has a duty to instill in students a sense of self-responsibly, to become independent as they grow older, while knowing the value and importance of making a positive impact on the lives of other people.
+NIA has a duty to instill in pupils a sense of self-responsibly, to become independent as they grow older, while knowing the value and importance of making a positive impact on the lives of other people.

-Students will be provided with opportunities to support local community projects such as the the annual Qatar National Diabetes Walkathon, Qatar Animal Welfare Society (QAWs), Winter Charity Box appeal and numerous projects associated with achieving the goals of Qatar National Vision (QNV) 2030.
+Pupils will be provided with opportunities to support local community projects such as the National Qatar Asthma Research Project, to join the annual Qatar National Diabetes Walkathon, Qatar Animal Welfare Society (QAWs), Winter Charity Box appeal and numerous projects associated with achieving the goals of Qatar National Vision (QNV) 2030.